Skip to main content

 Is the tasting menu worth it at Seixo by Vasco Coelho Santos?

-At the €€ price range, yes — Michelin Plate recognition in both 2024 and 2025 signals consistent kitchen output, and the setting on the Quinta do Seixo estate adds context that a standalone city restaurant can't replicate.
+At the €€ price range, yes; Michelin Plate recognition in both 2024 and 2025 signals consistent kitchen output, the setting on the Quinta do Seixo estate adds context that a standalone city restaurant can't replicate.
 If you're doing the Douro and want one proper meal rather than just wine tastings, the tasting menu format here makes the most of what Vasco Coelho Santos's kitchen is built to deliver.

 Is Seixo by Vasco Coelho Santos good for a special occasion?

 Yes, with the right expectations.
-The Quinta do Seixo estate setting — centuries-old vines, River Douro views, outdoor dining — provides a strong occasion backdrop without requiring a high-spend commitment.
+The Quinta do Seixo estate setting; centuries-old vines, River Douro views, outdoor dining; provides a strong occasion backdrop without requiring a high-spend commitment.
 It works well for couples or small groups where the Douro Valley itself is part of the celebration, rather than those expecting a formal urban fine dining room.

 Is Seixo by Vasco Coelho Santos worth the price?

 At €€, it is one of the stronger value cases in the Douro Valley for food-focused visitors.
 Two consecutive Michelin Plates (2024, 2025) and a chef with a credible second address at Euskalduna Studio give the kitchen real standing.
-You're paying for fire-driven seasonal cooking in a working port wine estate — that combination at this price point is difficult to find elsewhere in the region.
+You're paying for fire-driven seasonal cooking in a working port wine estate; that combination at this price point is difficult to find elsewhere in the region.